Grow Your Sales Through Expert UI Design

 So how will these elements transition to IUI, especially since the evolution of IUI is veering toward voice?
 How will these visuals translate to voice?
 And how do conversational AI interfaces help you achieve the best results?

 To boost engagement, brands have had to evolve IUI elements.
-IUI was once based on what the user saw on the screen, whether that be on a desktop or on an app on a smartphone.
+IUI was once based on what the user saw on the screen, whether that be on a desktop or an app on a smartphone.
 However, that’s no longer convenient enough for users.
 They want to simply use their voice, hence the rise of the digital assistant.
-In fact, research estimates that 50% of search will be by voice by 2020.
+Research estimates that 50% of searches will be by voice by 2020.

 Technology is so integrated into daily life that consumers expect more convenience.
 As a result, screen-less user experiences are what’s important now when designing a compelling IUI.
 The rise and implementation of the Internet of Things (IoT) has revolutionized IUI.